zopefoundation/Products.LongRequestLogger/README.txt

  1. The environment variable can be changed at runtime to affect the behaviour of the logger.

- 2. Old Zope versions don't have the ability to use "product-config" syntax, and writing a ZConfig component for just 3 keys is overkill.
+ 2. Old Zope versions did't have the ability to use "product-config" syntax, and writing a ZConfig component for just 3 keys is overkill.

 Runtime Configuration